Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Braid group operators

 \subsection{Odd reflections}

-As observed in \cite[\S 4]{C16}, fix a simple root $\alpha$, the braid operator associate to it lifts the action of $s_{\alpha}$ on the weight data.
-The main difference between odd and even reflections is that odd reflections change the generalized Cartan matrix while even ones do not.
+As noted in \cite{Ya99}, when fixing a simple root $\alpha$, the braid operator associated with it extends the action of $s_{\alpha}$ on the weight data.
+The key distinction between odd and even reflections lies in the fact that odd reflections change the generalized Cartan matrix $A$, while even reflections do not; see also \cite[\S 4]{C16}.